Business Owners Policy (BOP) 101: Everything You Need to Know

-The property section of a policy, offers coverage for buildings if owned by the policyholder and Business Personal Property as well.
+The property section of the BOP policy offers coverage for buildings if owned by the policyholder and Business Personal Property as well.
 Business personal property is typically the business’ furniture, office equipment, inventory and other supplies.
 Spoilage coverage is also available for those businesses such as restaurants that have perishable products.
-The coverages can also include coverage for someone else’s property in the custody of the business.
+The coverage can also include coverage for someone else’s property in the custody of the business.

 Personal Injury Coverage

 This part of the policy offers the insured coverage in the event they have liability arising from false arrest, libel, slander, defamation of character, wrongful eviction, and invasion of privacy.